Skip to Content

 • Opening hours: 9.30 pm – 2 am every day.

 Condom split?
 Need to top up your PrEP, or need a full check-up after a hardcore weekend at the White Party(!)?
 We recommend the PULSE Clinic.
-There are several dotted around Bangkok including Nana, Asoke, Phromphong, Phloenchit, and Phayathai.
+There are several dotted around Bangkok, including Nana, Asoke, Phromphong, Phloenchit, and Phayathai.
 However, the main one is located right in the heart of the gay area in Silom, just across from GOD on the main road, by Sala Daeng BTS station.

 PULSE is gay-owned and managed.
-When you go inside you quickly realise.
+When you go inside, you quickly realise.
 It's super gay!
-The artwork is something else(!) but most importantly the staff is amazing…honestly, they've seen everything!
+The artwork is something else(!), but most importantly, the staff is amazing…honestly, they've seen everything!

 The big sell of PULSE is their impressive ‘Check Your Holes' PCR28, which tests for a whopping 28 STIs…your jaw also dropped, right?
 We only knew 5 of them…but 28?!
-Prices for the PULSE PCR28 test are 6,700 Bahts (around $190).
+Prices for the PULSE PCR28 test are 6,700 Baht (around $190).

 PULSE also offers PrEP, PEP, and HIV medication, as well as invaluable advice about DoxyPEP…7 days a week!